okami101/vuetify-admin/packages/docs/guide/components/list.md

 #### Fields

 Use `fields` prop in order to define all columns.
 It's an array of string or object where can precise the best suited field formatter to use for data.
 As for filters above, you need at least to set `source` property which defined the field of resources you want to fetch, then the type for data formatter if different than simple text format.
 For all supported fields, check the [fields section](fields).
-All others object properties will be merged into field as props or attributes.

 ```vue {9-47}
 <template>